pouët.net

 card at a rate of about 1 MB/s, can run Hertz Overload from it just fine (even

-after booting without startup-sequence, with as little as 10 buffers, and
+after booting without startup-sequence, with as little as 10 buffers assigned

 Note for emulators: due to the high and odd audio frequency, emulators will have

-a hard time reproducing the audio exactly; the settings to use depend what the
+a hard time reproducing the audio exactly; the settings to use depend on what

-should be set to a high value starting from at least 141876 Hz; also, emulators
+the output rate should be set to a high value starting from at least 141876 Hz;

 --------------------------------------------------------------------------------